akash-pandit/CACourses/README.md

 ### Current Challenges

-- prototype articulation logic parser from data to populate articulation table
+- validating that all agreement course_ids are in the courses table
 - writing tables to db

 ## The Vision